-Yet another giant in the industry, Activision Blizzard has been dominating the online gaming industry for more than a decade.
+Yet another gaming giant, Activision Blizzard has been dominating the online gaming industry for more than a decade.

-The company behind the franchises Warcraft and Call of Duty, Activision Blizzard has proven time and time again that they know what people who video games want, and continue to produce stellar games.
+The company behind the franchises Warcraft and Call of Duty, Activision Blizzard has proven time.

 The company is currently worth an estimated $72 billion.